spintheweb/.github/profile/README.md

 There are two foundational deployments:

-- [book](https://github.com/spintheweb/book) - a publication that defines the principles, modular design philosophy, and governance models for decentralized enterprise portals.
+- [book](https://github.com/spintheweb/book) - a publication that defines the principles, philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

 - [webspinner](https://github.com/spintheweb/webspinner) - a Docker container that hosts an enterprise web portal along with its development environment (Spin the Web Studio).